Kopernicus/Kopernicus/README.md

 3.)
 If you use the "AddWatchdog.cfg" file, A fake celestial body isthen used to fix the distant landing-gear sinking bug.
 This body is called "KopernicusWatchdog" and will a.) intentionally keep it's distance from you at all times and is b.) invisible.
 The body is usually hidden from in game processes, but this is new territory having to use another moving celestial to correct a bug, so there may be side effects.
 Also, Principia does not work with this fix at this time, unfortunately.
 Those users may try "MakingLessHistory" mod, the old workaround.

 4.)
 When using the ultra/atlas shader, ocean effect customization (color etc) is unreliable.
 Please use only high shader level (shader level 2) or lower if working with stock ocean effects.
 This does not effect scatterer or other ocean rendering mods.

-5.)
-As of release-94 with the adition of some scatterer shaders, release sizes have balooned.
-This is normal, and due to including the complete 0.772 scatterer shader bundles rather than trimming them.
-Trimming will be done to reduce the binary size in a later release.

 About
 -----